ChronicallySerious/ChronicallySerious/README.md

 > Also known as 'ChronicallySerious' at some places, formerly 'IronicallySerious', or just 'Serious'

-I am in my final year of B.Tech in CSE at IIT Roorkee, India.

 I like to make video games and the technologies that run them, in my free time.

 ---